-- The regular IRA contribution limits are subject to annual cost-of-living adjustments, if any. - 6.
-Contribution Deadline.
-You may make regular (including catch-up) Roth IRA contributions any time for a taxable year up to and including your federal income tax return due date, excluding extensions, for that taxable year.
+^{}The regular IRA contribution limits are subject to annual cost-of-living adjustments, if any.

+- 6. Contribution Deadline.
+You may make regular (including catch-up) IRA contributions any time for a taxable year up to and including your federal income tax return due date, excluding extensions, for that taxable year.
 The due date for most taxpayers is April 15.
 The deadline may be extended or postponed in some situations.
 Examples of postponed contributions include a federally declared disaster, a terroristic or military action, or service in a hazardous duty area or combat zone. - Roth IRA and Traditional IRA Contribution Limit.
-Your combined regular (including catch-up) traditional IRA and Roth IRA contributions may not exceed the maximum contribution limit set forth in the previous chart. - SEP and SIMPLE IRA Contributions.
-Your employer may not make simplified employee pension (SEP) plan or Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA plan contributions to this Roth IRA.
+Your combined regular (including catch-up) traditional IRA and Roth IRA contributions may not exceed the maximum contribution limit set forth in the previous chart.